-For Fiscal 2015:
+For Fiscal 2016:

-- Specialized drilling services, which typically generate a higher gross margin than conventional drilling services, accounted for approximately 40% of the Company's total revenue compared to 38% for Fiscal 2014. - Approximately 67% of the Company's revenues were generated by gold related operations, and approximately 33% were generated by base metal related and other operations. - Surface and underground drilling services accounted for approximately 54% and 43%, respectively, of the Company's revenue.
-Orbit Garant's manufacturing subsidiary, Soudure Royale, accounted for the remaining 3% of revenue. - Orbit Garant operates principally in stable jurisdictions, with approximately 96% of the Company's revenues generated in Canada.
-The Company also maintains field operations and/or offices in the USA, Guyana, Mexico, Chile (South America), Ghana (West Africa) and Kazakhstan.
-Approximately 96% of the Company's revenues were in Canadian dollars, providing currency stability. - Approximately 80% of Orbit Garant's revenue was generated from major and intermediate mining company projects, compared to 75% in Fiscal 2014.
+- Specialized drilling services, which typically generate a higher gross margin than conventional drilling services, accounted for approximately 50% of the Company's total revenue, compared to 40% in Fiscal 2015. - Approximately 74% of the Company's revenues were generated by gold related operations, and approximately 26% were generated by base metal related and other operations. - Surface and underground drilling services accounted for approximately 58% and 40%, respectively, of the Company's revenue.
+Orbit Garant's manufacturing activities accounted for the remaining 2% of revenue. - Approximately 79% of Orbit Garant's revenue was generated from major and intermediate mining company projects, compared to 80% in Fiscal 2015.
 Orbit Garant's drilling contracts with major and intermediate customers are typically from one to five years in length.